[Feature] Hungary sets dogs on non-Ukrainian refugees

 The impenetrable border

-Although in the current situation situation the government of prime minister Viktor Orbán has chosen to welcome Ukrainian refugees, the hardline of rejecting other migrants has not been softened.
+Although in the current situation the government of prime minister Viktor Orbán has chosen to welcome Ukrainian refugees, the hardline of rejecting other migrants has not been softened.

 The Hungarian reception system continues to be absent, despite this new semblance of openness.